-Code No. 605.3E3 605.3E3 SAMPLE LETTER TO INDIVIDUAL CHALLENGING INSTRUCTIONAL MATERIALS
+605.3E3 SAMPLE LETTER TO INDIVIDUAL CHALLENGING INSTRUCTIONAL MATERIALS

-Dear:

-We recognize your concern about the use of in our school district.
-The school district has developed procedures for selection of instructional materials but realizes that not everyone will agree with every selection made.

-To help you understand the selection process, we are sending copies of the school district's:

-- 604 Instructional goals and objectives, - 605 Instructional Materials Selection policy statement, and - 606 Procedure for reconsideration of instructional materials.

-If you are still concerned after you review this material, please complete the Reconsideration Request Form and return it to me.
+Dear: distric cognize your concern about the use of in our school district.
+The school realizes that not everyone will agree To hel p you understand the selection process, we are sending copies of the school district's: 604 605 606 Instructional goals and objectives, Instructional Materials Selection policy statement, and Procedure for reconsideration of instructional materials. return are still concerned after you review this material, please complete the it to me.
 You may be assured of prompt attention to your request.
-If I have not heard from you within one week, we will assume you no longer wish to file a formal complaint.
+If I we will assume you no longer wish to file a formal complaint.
+Sincer rely,